bexhearty/bexhearty.github.com/articles/2015-07-07-module-1/index.md

-# How to build website and implement Segment from scratch in ten steps.
+# Build a single page website and implement Segment from scratch in ten steps.
 Completion time 45 minutes

 1.